IRONMAN 70.3 WORLD CHAMPIONSHIP

 As the capital of the Alpes-Maritimes on the French Riviera in the southeast coast of France, Nice first hosted an IRONMAN event in 2005 and since then has been one of the most popular locations on the IRONMAN race circuit..
 The world championship is the pinnacle event in the IRONMAN 70.3 calendar and with global rotation that began in 2014, it showcases the best venues IRONMAN has to offer around the world.

-The IRONMAN 70.3 World Championship event expects to attract more than 6,000 athletes from over 100 global qualifying events in locations such as Austria, Australia, China, Germany, Spain, South Africa, Sweden and the Americas.
+The IRONMAN 70.3 World Championship event expects to attract more than 6,000 athletes from over 100 global qualifying events in locations such as Austria, Australia, China, Germany, Spain, South Africa, Sweden and the USA.

 Travel and Accommodation

 Tri Travel provide the best Nice event accommodation and a comprehensive race week itinerary to make the most of your time at the IRONMAN 70.3 World Championship.
 Tri Travel arrange all the travel logistics, and are the leaders in sports travel solutions for athletes and their supporters.
 Tri Travel have been helping athletes achieve their goals for 20 years.
-Our tours includes:

-- Detailed course maps and orientation
+- Bike course orientation by bus

 Tri Travel are experts in endurance events.
 Through our years of experience, we provide our athletes with the best opportunity to both perform at their best, and fully experience the event location and race-week activities.
 Family and supporters are a vital part of the athlete’s race, which is why Tri Travel provide the total event experience to all our tour members.